-- (2) If Special Disciplinary Counsel's recommendation is private informal admonition, it shall be reviewed by the Reviewing Justice, who may approve or modify it.
-If the recommendation is approved by the Reviewing Justice, notice shall be provided by Special Disciplinary Counsel to the complainant that the complaint has been resolved in a manner that is confidential under Section 32.
-The complainant has no right to appeal a disposition of a private informal admonition under this Section. - (3) If the recommended disposition is private reprimand, public censure, or prosecution of formal charges before a special hearing panel, the Reviewing Justice shall review the recommendation and shall approve, disapprove, or modify it.
-The Reviewing Justice may determine whether a matter should be concluded by dismissal or private informal admonition; may approve or impose a private reprimand or public censure; or may direct that a formal proceeding be instituted before a special hearing panel. - (4) The respondent attorney shall not be entitled to appeal a private informal admonition approved by the Reviewing Justice; similarly, the respondent attorney may not appeal a private reprimand or public censure approved or imposed by the
+- (3) If the recommended disposition is private reprimand, public censure, or prosecution of formal charges before a special hearing panel, the Reviewing Justice shall review the recommendation and shall approve, disapprove, or modify it.
+The Reviewing Justice may determine whether a matter should be concluded by dismissal or private informal admonition; may approve or impose a private reprimand or public censure; or may direct that a formal proceeding be instituted before a special hearing panel. - (4) If Special Disciplinary Counsel's recommendation is private reprimand, and if the recommendation is approved by the Reviewing Justice, notice shall be provided by Special Disciplinary Counsel to the complainant that the complaint has been resolved by private reprimand and that the matter is confidential under Section 32.
+The complainant has no right to appeal a disposition by private reprimand under this Section. - (5) The respondent attorney shall not be entitled to appeal a private informal admonition approved by the Reviewing Justice; similarly, the respondent attorney may not appeal a private reprimand or public censure approved or imposed by the Reviewing Justice.

-Reviewing Justice.
 In either case, however, the respondent attorney may, within twenty days of notice thereof, demand as of right that a formal proceeding be instituted before a special hearing panel.
-In the event of such demand, the private informal admonition shall be vacated or the recommended private reprimand or public censure shall be withdrawn, and the matter shall be disposed of in the same manner as any other formal hearing instituted before a hearing panel.

-- (c) If the recommendation, as approved or modified by the Reviewing Justice, includes the institution of formal proceedings before a hearing panel, or if the respondent attorney demands in writing to the Chief Justice such formal proceedings as of right, then the Chief Justice shall at that time appoint three persons to act as a special hearing panel.
+In the event of such demand, the private informal admonition shall be vacated or the recommended private reprimand or public censure shall be withdrawn, and the matter shall be disposed of in the same manner as any other formal hearing instituted before a hearing panel. - (c) If the recommendation, as approved or modified by the Reviewing Justice, includes the institution of formal proceedings before a hearing panel, or if the respondent attorney demands in writing to the Chief Justice such formal proceedings as of right, then the Chief Justice shall at that time appoint three persons to act as a special hearing panel.
 The special hearing panel shall take the place and perform all of the functions of the hearing panel as provided in Sections 6 and 15.
-The Special Disciplinary Counsel shall continue to perform the functions of Disciplinary Counsel and shall proceed in accordance with the provisions of this Rule governing formal proceedings. - (d) The respondent attorney or Special Disciplinary Counsel may appeal the judgment of the special hearing panel as provided in Section 33.
+The Special Disciplinary Counsel shall continue to perform the functions of Disciplinary Counsel and shall proceed in accordance with the provisions of this Rule governing formal proceedings. - (d) There shall be no petition for rehearing.
+The respondent attorney or Special Disciplinary Counsel may appeal the judgment of the special hearing panel as provided in Section 33.